frePPLe/frepple/doc/model-reference/distribution-orders.rst

 Field            Type              Description
 ================ ================= =================================================================================================================================
 reference        string            | Unique identifier for the distribution order.
-                                   | This field will be empty for newly proposed distribution orders, but for approved or confirmed distribution orders that
+                                   | For approved or confirmed distribution orders that are imported from your ERP system this field should be
+                                     populated with the identifier the ERP generated.
+                                   | For distribution orders newly proposed by frePPLe, a unique numeric identifier will automatically be generated.
-                                     already exist in the ERP system this field should be populated with the identifier the ERP generated. item             item              The item being transferred. origin           location          | The model location where the item is transferred from.
+item             item              The item being transferred. origin           location          | The model location where the item is transferred from.
                                    | When specified, the inventory at this origin location will be decremented